Actively Recruiting

 - History of acute coronary syndrome or coronary revascularization

-- Recent (less than 6 months) heart failure requiring hospitalization, stroke, or transient ischemic attack
+- Recent (less than 6 months) heart failure hospitalization, stroke, or transient ischemic attack

-- Severe unstable hypertension (systolic 180 mmHg or higher, diastolic 110 mmHg or higher)
+- Severe unstable hypertension (systolic ≥ 180 mmHg or diastolic ≥ 110 mmHg)

 - Resting oxygen saturation below 95% at baseline

-- Any disease or condition interfering with study safety or completion
+- Any disease or condition that may interfere with safety or study completion

 - History of severe mountain sickness